-Join us on January 3rd for our first Historical Fiction Book Club.
+Join us on August 7th at 4pm for our Historical Fiction Book Club.

 About the book: